WinFF/winff/trunk/ winff --username bggmtt/winff-icons/README-Icons.txt

-The Icons are from Iconsdesigns.com's NuoveXT 2.
+Winff's Icons are Copyright Alex Klepatsch 2009

-They are Copyright Alexandre Moore 2007-2009
+The are licensed under the GNU Public License v3
-They were modified from their original state by scaling to 24x24 and converting to xpm.
+You should have recieved a copy of the License with these Icons.

-The are licensed under the Lesser GNU Public License v3
+If not please see http://www.gnu.org